-For the purposes of estimating Reserves Data in the Trimble Report, abandonment, decommissioning and reclamation costs for all wells (both active and inactive wells) have been taken into account whether or not such wells have been attributed reserves.
+For the purposes of estimating Reserves Data in the Trimble Report, abandonment, decommissioning and reclamation costs for all wells (both active and inactive wells) have been taken into account whether or not such wells have been attributed reserves, which is only applicable in relation to Freehold's working interest properties.
 In addition, abandonment, decommissioning and reclamation of pipelines and facilities were also taken into account for the purposes of estimating Reserves Data in the Trimble Report.
 As Freehold only holds royalty interests in the United States and no working interests, for the purposes of the Ryder Scott Report on Freehold's United States assets, no deduction has been made for abandonment, decommissioning and reclamation costs as the Corporation has no liability for such costs on its royalty interest properties.
-The undiscounted amount of capital costs associated with abandonment and reclamation reflected in the estimates of future net revenue associated with our proved reserves and proved plus probable reserves is approximately \$4.9 million for both cases.
+The undiscounted amount of capital costs associated with abandonment and reclamation reflected in the estimates of future net revenue associated with our proved reserves and proved plus probable reserves is approximately \$4.0 million for both cases.

-Using public data and our own experience, we estimate the amount and timing of future abandonment and reclamation expenditures at an operating area level.
-Wells within each operating area are assigned an average cost per well to abandon and reclaim the well.
+Using public data and our own experience, we estimate the amount and timing of future abandonment and reclamation expenditures at an individual well, facility and pipeline level based on the underlying characteristics of the related well, facility or pipeline.
 The estimated expenditures are based on current regulatory standards and actual abandonment and reclamation cost history.

-Additional information related to our estimated share of future environmental and reclamation obligations for the working interest properties can be found in Freehold's consolidated financial statements for the year ended December 31, 2022 and the accompanying management's discussion and analysis, which are available on SEDAR at www.sedar.com.
+Additional information related to our estimated share of future environmental and reclamation obligations for the working interest properties can be found in Freehold's consolidated financial statements for the year ended December 31, 2023, which is available on SEDAR+ at www.sedarplus.ca.